Getting your board to help you innovate

 The three key findings from the research were that boards of the most innovative organizations studied had these three characteristics in common: 1) they pose critical questions to the executive director, 2) they hold a shared vision for the organization, and 3) they’re rich in human capital.
 Here’s what that means for you.

-You need human capital for an innovative board.
+You need human capital for board innovation.

 The best board members, according to the research in the Voluntas article, are top players in their professional fields.
 They also embrace new ideas and knowledge.
 You might be thinking that this is old news, but here’s the kicker.
 This research also shows that having too much diversity across sectors (for-profit, business, and nonprofit) hurt innovation.
 That’s big news, as it goes against what many executive directors were taught and still believe.
 So, the takeaway—focus on who is in your boardroom (the individual), not the cross-section of fields and professional backgrounds represented.